Debunking the Myth of Bees’ Knees

 Leg Structure

-Therefore, they can twist and bend in all the ways needed to construct the thousands of honeycomb cells inside the hive.
+Because of their many segments (joined together by muscles and tendons), bees can twist and bend in all the ways needed to construct the thousands of honeycomb cells inside the hive.

-Worker bees must also be agile enough to collect and store pollen, clean their antenna before flight and remove unwanted intruders and pests from the hive.
+Worker bees must be agile enough to collect and store pollen, clean their antenna before flight and remove unwanted intruders and pests from the hive.

 In humans, the knee is the major joint in the mid-section of the leg.
 The knee joins the femur bone to the tibia bone.
 It makes bending and natural movements possible.

-In honey bees, we find a much more complex structure with more distinct segments.
+In honey bees, we find a much more complex leg structure with more distinct segments.
 Before we can define the bee’s knees let’s define what a knee is.

 What is a Knee?